-A.Check-Init Check of initialization data by the Smartcard Embedded and for traceability.
+A.Check-Init Check of initialisation data by the Smartcard Embedded Software

-Software

-The Smartcard Embedded Software must provide a function to check initialization data.
-The data is defined by the customer and injected by the TOE Manufacturer into the non-volatile memory to provide the possibility for TOE identification
+The Smartcard Embedded Software must provide a function to check initialisation data.
+The data is defined by the customer and injected by the TOE Manufacturer into the nonvolatile memory to provide the possibility for TOE identification and for traceability.